jupyterhub/jupyterhub/docs/source/getting-started/authenticators-users-basics.md

 # Authentication and User Basics

-The default Authenticator uses [PAM][] (Pluggable Authentication Module) to authenticate system users with their username and password.
+The default Authenticator uses [PAM][] (Pluggable Authentication Module) to authenticate system users with their usernames and passwords.
 With the default Authenticator, any user with an account and password on the system will be allowed to login.

 ## Create a set of allowed users (`allowed_users`)

-You can restrict which users are allowed to login with a set, `Authenticator.allowed_users`:
+You can restrict which users are allowed to login with a set `Authenticator.allowed_users`:

 ```python